How Safety Meetings Serve as a Support Beam to Your Safety Program

 In the grand scheme of a comprehensive safety program, safety meetings are critical and play a significant role in worker safety.

-At Safety Plus Inc., we believe there are 6 key elements to an effective safety program that enable us to deliver aggressive risk management solutions that generate significate returns on investment by reducing employee-related risks.
+At Safety Plus Inc., we believe there are 6 Pillars to an Effective Safety Program that enable us to deliver aggressive risk management solutions that generate significate returns on investment by reducing employee-related risks.
 Here’s how safety meetings fall into each of the 6 key elements:

 1) Hazard Assessment & Correction – Safety meetings allow management and employees to take time to talk about potential job or site hazards and proactively correct them before they cause injury.
 They are especially beneficial when starting work at a new job site or before employees begin a new type of job.